Luka4240/Brackets-Base-Code-Gen/readme.md

 #Brackets-Base-Code
 Base Code is an extension for [brackets](https://github.com/adobe/brackets).
 Base Code aims to provide a similar functionality that DreamWeaver has in which the 'base HTML code' is automatically inserted into your file.

+Credit for everything here goes to Colt Fortenberry.

 #Installation
 To use Base Code simply open Brackets and go to the Extensions Manager (File->Extensions Manager).
 Search for Base Code Insert and install the plugin.